gamebooster/soundboard/README.md

 2. select `CABLE Output` as your microphone in your voice app like discord etc`

 ### providing virtual microphone on linux
+1. create and choose loopback device
+    a. use flag --auto-loop-device
-1. enter command `pactl load-module module-null-sink sink_name=virtualSink`
+    b. alternative: enter command `pactl load-module module-null-sink sink_name=virtualSink`
-2. use soundboard with loopback **null sink**
+    and use soundboard with loopback **null sink**
-3. use applications with input *Monitor of Null Sink*
+3. use applications with input *Monitor of Null Sink* or *Monitor of SoundboadLoopbackDevice*

 ## default usage